 - A luxury all-inclusive hotel nearby, Zoetry Riviera Maya

 - A deluxe local hotel with romantic jungle cottages, Viceroy Riviera Maya

 - Official tourism info for the Riviera Maya

-As is common in the travel industry, the Guide was provided with a complimentary dive for the purpose of reviewing that service.
-While this arrangement has not influenced the article you just read, About.com believes in full disclosure of all potential conflicts of interest.
-For more information, see our Ethics Policy.
+As is common in the travel industry, the Expert was provided with a complimentary cenote dive for the purpose of describing it.
+While this arrangement has not influenced the article you just read, About.com believes in full editorial transparency.
+For more info, see our Ethics Policy.